Alcohol intoxication: Society and culture

 Alcohol intoxication is a risk factor in some cases of catastrophic injury, in particular for unsupervised recreational activity.
 A study in the province of Ontario based on epidemiological data from 1986, 1989, 1992, and 1995 states that 79.2% of the 2,154 catastrophic injuries recorded for the study were preventable, of which 346 (17%) involved alcohol consumption.
 The activities most commonly associated with alcohol-related catastrophic injury were snowmobiling (124), fishing (41), diving (40), boating (31) and canoeing (7), swimming (31), riding an all-terrain vehicle (24), and cycling (23).
 These events are often associated with unsupervised young males, often inexperienced in the activity, and may result in drowning.
-Alcohol use is also associated with unsafe sex.
+Alcohol and sex are associated with unsafe sex and drug-facilitated sexual assaults.
+The ability for sexual consent due to alcohol consumption might be difficult to determine and might require an expert witness.